GriffithUniLibrary/research-data-management/content/2- Starting your RDM plan.md

 You can find existing data sets [here](https://libraryguides.griffith.edu.au/finddata)

   In practice, this looks like...
-- Description of your data, a basic understanding of the copyright issues that may arise, who is the data owner and if have joint collaborators, start and finish dates.
+- Description of your data, a basic understanding of the copyright issues that may arise, who is the data owner including joint collaborators, start and finish dates.
 - Human participants?
 What is the correct consent to ask?
 - Do you want to re-use the data created from this project for future projects?
 - Good planning takes into account legal and ethical implications and facilitates future-proofing your research data.